lmbelo/Python3-Cross-Platform/README.md

 Python 3 Android
 ================

-This is an experimental set of build scripts that will cross-compile Python [3.8.0, 3.9.0, 3.10.0] for an Android device.
+This is an experimental set of build scripts that will cross-compile Python [3.8.0, 3.9.0 and 3.10.0] for an Android device.
 This project is a supplier for the [DelphiFMX](https://github.com/Embarcadero/DelphiFMX4Python) project.

 Prerequisites